AWS Client VPN Endpoint Setup: A Comprehensive Guide

 1. Remote Access: Provides an encrypted TLS connection between the client and the remote server.
 This ensures the secure communication between the servers.

-3. Authentication: Mutual authentication and User-based authentication also support enhanced access control security.
+3. Authentication: Mutual authentication and User-based authentication enables enhanced access control security.

-4. Certificate Management: The Client VPN Endpoint can directly call the saved certificates from the AWS Certificate Manager.
+4. Certificate Management: The Client VPN Endpoint can utilize certificates from the AWS Certificate Manager.

-5. Client Configuration: The client VPN endpoint provides a multi-platform supported client configuration file.
+5. Client Configuration: The client VPN endpoint provides a multi-platform supported client configuration file to connect to VPN endpoint.

 6. Scalability and Availability: Supports automatic scaling based on the client connections.